ryzheboka/taskana-doc/docs/user-guide/configuration/jobs-configuration.md

 # TASKANA-jobs

 Jobs are automated processes that run in the background of the application, usually periodically.
-They are scheduled for configurable times.
-This way, they can be created and run automatically.
+They are scheduled for configurable times and then run by the scheduler.
 For example, the TaskCleanupJob deletes Tasks after they reached a certain time passed after their completion.
 You can read more about jobs [here](../features/jobs.md).
 Common options for jobs customization are listed and explained as following:
 - **Batch size**: Maximum number of entities that are processed in one job
 - **Max number of retries**: Maximum number of retries if a job fails